GeneralSergal/ORP/Runtime/ORP_CONTEXT_ACTIVATION_MATRIX.md

 ## Purpose

-This document defines how ORP runtime components are activated based on task context.
+This document defines how ORP runtime components are activated based on task context classification.

-It ensures that ORP operates as a **context-dependent modular system**, not a static or always-on stack.
+It ensures ORP operates as a **deterministic, context-dependent modular system**, not a static or always-on stack.

 ---

 ## Core Principle

-> ORP modules are activated by context classification, not by boot sequence.
+> ORP modules are activated by context classification, not by execution sequence.

-The system is composed of:
+The system consists of:
 - A **global governance runtime (ORP_RUNTIME.md)**
-- Optional behavioral and execution modules activated per context
+- Optional context-bound modules activated deterministically per classification

 No module operates outside its defined activation domain.